ch-sander/raramagnetica/vikus/vismag/info.md

 ### Acknowledgments
 See credits [here](https://ch-sander.github.io/raramagnetica/credits.html).

 If not indicated otherwise, all images are published under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license or their use was granted by the holding institution.
-Currently, not all images have permission to be published here.